 The College is also committed to providing access to work and further education programmes at entry levels 2 and 3 to develop useful life skills, including gardening, catering and hospitality, car maintenance and household DIY.
+The College is introducing T Levels and T Level transition programmes for 2021/22.

-The Eden Hair, Health and Beauty Salon at Hereford and the Visage Hair and Beauty Salon at Oswestry are open to the public offering a wide range of services, providing realistic working environments to support the hair and beauty curriculum.
+The Eden Hair Health and Beauty Salon at Hereford and the Visage Hair and Beauty Salon at Oswestry are open to the public offering a wide range of services, providing realistic working environments to support the hair and beauty curriculum.
 The College's industry standard training kitchens, Cider Orchard restaurant at Hereford and Scholars restaurant at Oswestry, support the hospitality and catering courses.

-In 2019/20 around 800 apprentices were in training.
+In 2020/21 around 800 apprentices were in training.
 Current apprentices are enrolled onto a variety of frameworks.
 Frameworks with the most enrolments were: Health and Social Care, Business and Administration, Children and Young People's Workforce, Supporting Teaching and Learning in Schools, Hairdressing, Catering and Professional Chefs and Vehicle Maintenance and Repair.